 First, a refresher: What even is irony exactly?
 The Onion’s definition: Intended meaning is opposite of literal meaning.
 Honestly, I’m sure from the outset — if a joke doesn’t fall into any of the other categories, the definition of ‘irony’ is so broad that I predict it can be shoved into this one.

-This irony thing is important because a lot of children’s stories (especially films) are written with the ‘dual audience’ in mind, especially in film and in picture books, where the adult is required to sit alongside the child.
+This irony thing is important because a lot of children’s stories (especially films) are written with the ‘dual audience‘ in mind, especially in film and in picture books, where the adult is sitting alongside the child.

-- Dramatic irony is when the reader understands something before the character does.
+- Dramatic irony is describes a gap between what the audience knows and what the character knows.
+Sometimes the audience knows more than the character.
+This kind of dramatic irony is called ‘reader superior position’.
 In The Seriously Extraordinary Diary Of Pig, Pig sees a funny looking farmer at the fair.
 From the illustrations, the reader understands immediately that this is no farmer.
 She looks like an archetypal villain.
 But Pig simply says, “She is the most ugly farmer I’ve ever seen” and describes an archetypal villain without putting two and two together himself.
+Then there’s reader inferior dramatic irony.
+This is less useful in comedy, but is especially common in certain genres such as heist, where the audience is constantly two steps behind the characters and their plans.

 - In a story with no pictures, dramatic irony can come from an unreliable narrator, who is not telling the reader the full story.
 This might be because they don’t understand what’s going on.
 (But the reader does.)
 Unreliable narrators are useful for many reasons, and sometimes, in the hands of an expert storyteller, can lead to humour.